Param-Harrison/kidzode/public/courses/pixel-heroes/loop_count.md

 # Count with Loops

-Make Python count numbers!

-## What to Do
-1. Press Run
-2. See Python count up and down!
+Loops can count numbers too!
+Press Run and watch Python count up to 10, then count back down to 1.

 ```python
 # Count from 1 to 10